agrawalnishant/kafka-examples/README.md

 ## Setup
 ### Basic Setup
 1. To uses some advanced features of Kafka, we will use Confluent's distribution available in [Download Center](https://www.confluent.io/download-center/).
 Download and un-Tar the contents.
-Lets call this location as KAFKA_HOME, for the puepose of discussion here.
+Lets call this location as KAFKA_HOME, for the purpose of discussion here.
 This location has folders like bin/ and config/ inside.

 2. In console / terminal window go to KAFKA_HOME location, and excute following commands:
     1. To start zookeeper: